Nitrooos/Nitrooos.github.io/_posts/en/2019-05-08-git-release-management.md

 we'll name "task 1"), from its creation until successful deployment to production server.
 We do some assumptions here:

-* in every moment we want to have a possibility to deploy *any task* on testing server (and only that task)
+* in every moment we want to have a possibility to deploy *any task* into testing server (and only that task)
 * while preparing the release into staging server, we want to have a possibility to choose *any set of tasks*, tested before on testing server